Yoan López: New York Mets

 On November 29, 2021, López was claimed off of waivers by the Philadelphia Phillies.
 On March 16, 2022, López was designated for assignment by Philadelphia after the signing of Odúbel Herrera was made official.
 On March 18, he was claimed again, this time by the Miami Marlins.
 On March 27, 2022, Lopez was designated for assignment following the waiver claim of Tommy Nance.

 On March 29, 2022, López was claimed off of waivers for a third time, by the New York Mets.
 On May 2, López was suspended 3 games and fined following an incident in which he intentionally threw a pitch at Philadelphia Phillies batter Kyle Schwarber.

 He was released on December 21, 2022.

 Yomiuri Giants

 On December 22, 2022, López signed with the Yomiuri Giants of Nippon Professional Baseball.
 In 8 games for the Giants in 2023, he pitched to a 4.05 ERA with 2 strikeouts in 6 2/3 innings pitched.
 On November 27, 2023, Yomiuri announced that López would not be returning to the club the following year.

 Algodoneros de Unión Laguna

 On February 26, 2024, López signed with the Algodoneros de Unión Laguna of the Mexican League.
 In 49 appearances for the Algodoneros, he compiled a 4–1 record and 1.18 ERA with 54 strikeouts and 3 saves across 53 1/3 innings pitched.

 López re-signed with Laguna for a second season in 2025.
+In 45 games 46 innings of relief he went 2-3 with a 4.89 ERA with 43 strikeouts and 19 saves.